eaeoz/website/exampleSite/content/posts/git-commands.md

 ***

-##### To discard all local changes and get the current branch from the remote repository using Git, you can follow these steps:
+##### To discard all local changes and get the current branch from the remote repository using Git, you can follow these steps

 ```
 git checkout main